SONAR-LLM: Autoregressive Transformer that Thinks in Sentence Embeddings and Speaks in Tokens: Related Work

-\paragraph{Diffusion and discrete denoising models for text.} Diffusion-LM denoises continuous word-embedding sequences to enable controllable generation without left-to-right constraints \cite{Li2022DiffusionLM}.
+Diffusion-LM denoises continuous word-embedding sequences to enable controllable generation without left-to-right constraints \cite{Li2022DiffusionLM}.
 Discrete Denoising Diffusion Probabilistic Models (D3PMs) corrupt token sequences and learn to reverse the process in discrete space \cite{Austin2021}.
-Recent work improves training with a score-entropy objective, narrowing the perplexity gap to autoregressive baselines \cite{Lou2024}.
+Recent work improves training with a score-entropy objective, narrowing the perplexity gap to autoregressive baselines \cite{Lou2024}. \textsc{LLaDA} demonstrates that masked diffusion models can match autoregressive LLMs at scale: an 8B-parameter model trained from scratch achieves performance comparable to LLaMA3~8B across diverse benchmarks \cite{Nie2025LLaDA}.